 The supervisor is expected to be available during the three months of the research project.
 Weekly interactions are the norm.
 The supervisor shall guide the student and respond in a timely manner to queries and to comment on drafts.

-The final evaluation is a 15 to 20 minutes and thereafter responds to questions and discussion provided by the supervisor and other examiners.
+The final evaluation entails a 15 to 20-minute presentation by the student, followed by questions and discussion points posed by the supervisor and other examiners.
 The supervisor is also expected to be present for the examination, either on Zoom/Skype for remote supervisors or locally.